-C. D. WATSON: I support this proposal because it is presenting the matter in a positive rather than negative way.
-We are eliminating the words "unordained ministers" and inserting instead "licensed and commissioned ministers," which is exactly what we need.
-The full text of the recommended amendment is to approve that "selected licensed or commissioned ministers who have been ordained as local elders may perform the marriage ceremony."
-[The amendment was moved, seconded, and
+C. D. WATSON: I support this proposal beuse it is presenting the matter in a positive ther than negative way.
+We are eliminating le words "unordained ministers" and insertig instead "licensed and commissioned minters," which is exactly what we need.
+The full xt of the recommended amendment is to aprove that "selected licensed or commissioned inisters who have been ordained as local elers may perform the marriage ceremony.'
+The amendment was moved, seconded, and oted.

-B. H. STICKLE: I want to mention that this issue of the functions of an individual is not merely a North American Division problem.
+B. H. STICKLE: I want to mention that this sue of the functions of an individual is not terely a North American Division problem.

-R. AHNBERG: It was my privilege to be married to the lady who as Aunt Sue traveled all over the world and was active not only in children's ministry but also in Community Services work.
-Even though she was not ordained, she had a tremendous impact on people's lives.
-She was asked by the General Conference to pursue her many ways of inspiring people.
-I am in favor of the motion.
+R. AHNBERG: It was my privilege to be arried to the lady who as Aunt Sue traveled all ver the world and was active not only in chilren's ministry but also in Community Services ork.
+Even though she was not ordained, she ad a tremendous impact on people's lives.
+She as asked by the General Conference to pursue er many ways of inspiring people.
+I am in avor of the motion.

-T. E. BECRAFT: I believe the impression was given that the adoption of this motion would cause serious problems throughout our field.
-I believe that in our particular field we are unanimously for unity.
-But we have concerns when the emphasis is placed on uniformity throughout the world field.
-I personally would support this amendment.
+T. E. BECRAFT: I believe the impression as given that the adoption of this motion ould cause serious problems throughout our ield.
+I believe that in our particular field we are nanimously for unity.
+But we have concerns hen the emphasis is placed on uniformity roughout the world field.
+I personally would upport this amendment.

-L. A. HADLEY: I rise to speak in favor of the motion.
-I was one of those who voted yesterday in support of the recommendation not to ordain women.
+L, A. HADLEY: I rise to speak in favor of the notion.
+I was one of those who voted yesterday a support of the recommendation not to ordain omen.
 It was a painful thing for me to do.
-Yet in the interest of unity and harmony among the world church, I chose what I considered to be the lesser of two evils.
-I would now like to appeal to the delegates from all over the world to reciprocate with a charity that some of us extended to you yesterday.
+Yet the interest of unity and harmony among the orld church, I chose what I considered to be ne lesser of two evils.
+I would now like to ppeal to the delegates from all over the world p reciprocate with a charity that some of us xtended to you yesterday.

-BETTY A. RAYL: I really think that part of the problem is that our brothers and sisters from around the world really don't understand the situation here in North America.
-Perhaps that's been our problem - we haven't been able to get the message across.
-We have special cultural needs just as they do.
+BETTY A. RAYL: I really think that part of ne problem is that our brothers and sisters from round the world really don't understand the ituation here in North America.
+Perhaps that's een our problem - we haven't been able to get ne message across.
+We have special cultural eeds just as they do.

-R. ZAMORA: Here in North America we have some unique and complex problems.
-I think that the important thing we are doing here is the enhancement of the work of God in the world.
-I think what we're facing here at this General Conference session are cultural problems that exist in all the world divisions.
-The larger issue concerns not only whether this church is going to be able to maintain its unity in theology but also whether we're going to impose cultures upon cultures.
-In this country there's been a great movement that has imposed a number of changes on the church.
-We are appealing to the other divisions to understand where we are so that this change in the Church Manual will help us do the work that we have amendment.
-It is needed to implement the second part of the Cohutta recommendation, which has already been agreed to by Annual Council.
-But it is needed symbolically, as well.
-If we are not ready to ordain women around the world, let us at least not handicap women in the North America Division who have been called by God to exercise pastoral functions.
+R. ZAMORA: Here in North America we ave some unique and complex problems.
+I ink that the important thing we are doing here the enhancement of the work of God in the orld.
+I think what we're facing here at this eneral Conference session are cultural probems that exist in all the world divisions.
+The urger issue concerns not only whether this hurch is going to be able to maintain its unity theology but also whether we're going to npose cultures upon cultures.
+In this country ere's been a great movement that has imposed number of changes on the church.
+We are ppealing to the other divisions to understand here we are so that this change in the Church lanual will help us do the work that we have o do here.